 Estefhani is a third year majoring in Psychology.
 She is a board member of the Taiwanese American Students’ Association (TASA).
 She grew up in New York City, where she spent most of her life amongst a diverse Asian American community.
 Through Break the Silence, Estefhani hopes to raise awareness on mental health issues within the community and encourage others to be more open in embracing and addressing these topics.

 Laura is a third-year student majoring in Chemistry and Music.
-Growing up in Palo Alto, California, she witnessed several mental health crises among her community.
-As a result, she hopes to elevate Asian-American issues to the broader community and empower Asian communities through improved dialogue regarding mental health.
+She hopes to elevate Asian-American issues to the broader community and empower Asian communities through improved dialogue regarding mental health.
 Laura is currently serving as Marketing Director and as a family head at TASA.
 Outside of class, Laura enjoys playing the piano and volunteering, and conducting basic science research.

 Alex is a third-year student double majoring in Anthropology and Economics.
 He is a board member for PanAsia Solidarity Coalition.
 Born in Middletown, New York and raised in Evanston, Illinois, Alex is an aspiring Korean American writer and hopes Break the Silence will continue to raise visibility and create positive change in the Asian and Asian-American community.